nethangabrielb/express-template/README.md

 # Express Template

-A comprehensive Express.js template with authentication, email verification, and essential backend features.
+A simple Express.js template with authentication, email verification, and essential backend features.
 This template provides a solid foundation for building scalable REST APIs with modern best practices.

 ## Features